United States–China Economic and Security Review Commission: History

-The USCC was created as the US government believes some of the current trades with China were in need of urgent attentions and corrections based on analyses, considering China’s military modernizations, change of trade policy and media and information controls.
+One reason the USCC was created was the U.S. government's belief that some of the current trades with China were in need of urgent attentions and corrections based on analyses, considering China's military modernizations, change of trade policy and media and information controls.
+The creation of the USCC (along with the Congressional-Executive Commission on China) was also a concession to political forces skeptical of China in order to obtain further support for permanent normal trade relations with China upon its accession to the World Trade Organization.

 Its first annual report in 2002 found that China is and will be a major competitor of the U.S. and also concluded that China as the third-largest trading partner had extremely unbalanced trade relationship.
-In the following years between 2004 and 2009, the USCC stated that China’s undervalued currency, counterfeiting and piracy, export subsidies and lack of protection of US intellectual property right were continually contributed to a growing trade deficit.
+In the following years between 2004 and 2009, the USCC stated that China's undervalued currency, counterfeiting and piracy, export subsidies and lack of protection of U.S. intellectual property rights were continually contributed to a growing trade deficit.

 The main focus for the commission is constantly changing around the eight main areas.
-However, the focused area in the last decade (2010-2020) is national security.
+However, the focused area from 2010 to 2020 was national security.